xiezl/singa-docs/_posts/docs/2015-01-10-quick-start.md

     nworker_per_procs: 1

 Every process would then create only one worker thread.
-The hostfile must be provided in SINGA_ROOT/hostfile specifying the nodes in the cluster, e.g.,
+The *hostfile* must be provided under *SINGA_ROOT/conf/* specifying the nodes in the cluster, e.g.,

     logbase-a01